- Windows 10 has automatic updates turned on by default, to keep your device up to date.

 1. Disable Windows Update

-Although Microsoft doesn’t offer a clear option to disable updates, you can still turn them off by disabling the Windows Update service.
-To do this, follow the steps listed below:
+Although Microsoft doesn’t offer a clear option to disable updates on Windows 10, you can still turn them off by disabling the Windows Update service.

 2. Set a metered connection